 KOKOU Travel philosophy

-Why do I only design journeys for solo travelers?
+Why do I only design journeys for solo travellers?

 It’s quite simple.